AVEVA/PI-Connector-for-UFL-Samples/ini/README.md

 # PI-Connector-for-UFL-Samples - INI

-These samples show how to get started with the PI Connector for UFL REST endpoint feature.
+These samples show how to get started with the PI Connector for UFL in particular how to write ini files.

 ## Contents